antronerds/r2-tutorials/docs/Annotation_Analyses.md

 3. The generated result is now displayed on the screen.
-As we are testing 2 categorical variables, R2 has tested the relation between the 2 tracks and finds a highly significant Fisher"s exact p-value, indicating that there is a relation between the agegroup and vital status of the patients.
+As we are testing 2 categorical variables, R2 has tested the relation between the 2 tracks and finds a highly significant Fisher's exact p-value, indicating that there is a relation between the agegroup and vital status of the patients.
 The result is also shown in a honeycomb image, where every individual patient is represented as a separate